Best Hotels in Stockholm: Gamla Stan, Östermalm & the ABBA Hotel (2026)

 Price: SEK 2,000–12,000/night | Location: Strandvägen 7C, Stockholm

-Hotel Diplomat (the finest traditional luxury hotel in Östermalm — the extraordinary Strandvägen position (the most prestigious address in Stockholm: the extraordinary Strandvägen (the most beautiful boulevard in Scandinavia — the extraordinary tree-lined 1.3km waterfront boulevard facing the extraordinary Djurgården, the extraordinary 1900–1910 Art Nouveau buildings creating the most consistent grand boulevard architecture in Scandinavia), the extraordinary 10-minute walk from the extraordinary Vasa Museum, the extraordinary National Museum (the most important art museum in Sweden — the extraordinary 700,000 objects, the extraordinary Carl Larsson paintings), and the extraordinary ABBA Museum)) is the finest traditional hotel in Stockholm — the extraordinary T/Bar rooftop terrace (the finest terrace view in Östermalm — the extraordinary Djurgården panorama), and the excellent service.
+Hotel Diplomat is the classic luxury choice in Östermalm, and its address is the most prestigious in Stockholm.
+Strandvägen is the most beautiful boulevard in Scandinavia — a tree-lined 1.3km waterfront promenade facing Djurgården, framed by 1900–1910 Art Nouveau buildings that form the most consistent stretch of grand boulevard architecture in the Nordic countries.
+From the hotel it is a 10-minute walk to the Vasa Museum, the National Museum (Sweden’s premier art museum, with 700,000 objects including the Carl Larsson paintings), and the ABBA Museum.
+The T/Bar rooftop terrace looks out over a full Djurgården panorama — no terrace in Östermalm sees more — and the service is excellent.

 Södermalm — The Hipster District